web-dev-examples/to-do-app/.github/README.md

 EOF

-git push fork main
+git push fork gh-pages
 ```

-> Note, the `-u` option may be used to set `fork` as the default remote, eg. _`git push -u fork main`_ however, this will also default the `fork` remote for pulling from too!
-Meaning that pulling updates from `origin` must be done explicitly, eg. _`git pull origin main`_
+> Note, the `-u` option may be used to set `fork` as the default remote, eg. _`git push -u fork gh-pages`_ however, this will also default the `fork` remote for pulling from too!
+Meaning that pulling updates from `origin` must be done explicitly, eg. _`git pull origin gh-pages`_

 - Then on GitHub submit a Pull Request through the Web-UI, the URL syntax is _`https://github.com/<NAME>/<REPO>/pull/new/<BRANCH>`_